 MINIMUM INVESTMENT IN EQUIPMENT

 Use of free software, simulators and hardware that greatly reduce the investment.

 The method includes a kit with electronical components.
 These materials belong to children, like a drawing pad, a compass or a dictionary.

 TECHNOLOGICAL KNOWLEDGE OF STUDENTS CERTIFIED BY SEVERAL UNIVERSITIES AND CISCO NETWORKING ACADEMY SPAIN

-Throughout the course students will take exams online accredited by the Advanced Polytechnic School of the CEU San Pablo University, by the Institute of Technology Las Américas (ITLA) and by the Spanish subsidiary of Cisco Networking Academy.
+Throughout the course students will take exams online accredited by the Advanced Polytechnic School of the CEU San Pablo University and by the Spanish subsidiary of Cisco Networking Academy.